mediamonks/drupal-controller-annotations/README.md

 ## Warning: this module is experimental and should be considered unstable

-Integrates the controller annotations from Symfony Framework [SensioLabs](https://github.com/sensiolabs/SensioFrameworkExtraBundle) into Drupal
+A Drupal port of the controller annotations from Symfony Framework [SensioLabs](https://github.com/sensiolabs/SensioFrameworkExtraBundle)

 ## Security